Bin-Chen-Lab/octad_desktop/README.md

 Web version: octad.org

+If you use our work, please cite us.

 Cite:

 Pipeline for Open Cancer TherApeutic Discovery.
 Based on paper by Bin Chen, Phd using public data to repurpose drugs for Liver cancers.